 When two people live together but they are not married, our family law team can issue a cohabitation agreement to provide legal reassurance and support when the couple in question do not have the same legal rights of a married couple.
 Over the last 10 years there has been a significant increase in cohabiting individuals and we can offer the necessary legal advice in each case.

-If you have a specific family law enquiry, please get in touch.
+If you have a specific family law enquiry, please get in touch with a member of our team.